aignishant/document_portal/ai-common/README.md

 ### Generic File Utilities

-The `ai_common.file_utils` module provides generic methods for reading and saving files.
+The `rag_common.file_utils` module provides generic methods for reading and saving files.

 #### `read_any_file(file_path: str) -> str`
 Reads the content of various file formats and returns it as a string.